FreeCAD/FreeCAD-documentation/wiki/Part_and_PartDesign.md

 Compare the construction trees in the two workbenches as well as their organization and reading timeline :

   ------------------------------------------------------------------------------------ ------------------------------------------------------------------------
-  10- Construction tree in PartDesign WB                                               10- Construction tree in Part WB
+  10- Construction tree in PartDesign workbench                                        10- Construction tree in Part workbench
   ![](images/PartvsPartDesign_TreePartDesignWB.jpg )   ![](images/PartvsPartDesign_TreePartWB.jpg )

   ------------------------------------------------------------------------------------ ------------------------------------------------------------------------